 S. brevicaulis is the most common species of its genus and occurs worldwide and occurs in soils, floor dust, mattress dust, aquatic environments, compost, seawater, paper mill waste, wood pulp, textiles, paintings and uranium mines.
 Scopulariopsis fusca is also commonly isolated from soil, straw, paper and food.
 Scopulariopsis brevicaulis is regarded as moderately xerophilic, and it can produce toxic by-products of arsenic and mercury, becoming exceptionally dangerous when growing indoors on paints containing arsenic.
 Scopulariopsis brevicaulis is said to produce garlic- or ammonia-like odors when growing indoors.
-Scopulariopsis brevicaulis have and soft tissue infections.
-Scopulariopsis fusca is less frequently pathogenic than S. brevicaulis, this species produces infections of the skin and fingernails and toenails.
+Scopulariopsis brevicaulis brevicaulis attacks hairs and keratin, often leading to infections of the toenails and fingernails.
+However, it can also cause skin, lung and soft tissue infections.
+Scopulariopsis frusca is less frequently pathogenic than S. brevicaulis, this species produces infections of the skin and fingernails and toenails.